gw0/docker-keras/README.md

 CMD ["/srv/ai/run.py"]
 ```

-If you are looking for a full deep learning research environment based on Keras and Jupyter, check out [docker-keras-full](http://gw.tnode.com/docker/keras-full/).
+If you are looking for a full deep learning research environment based on *Keras* and *Jupyter*, check out [docker-keras-full](http://gw.tnode.com/docker/keras-full/).

 Feedback